DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 1. generate a random AES key,
 2. encrypt the plaintext with that key using AES with some specific mode, IV, etc.
 3. encrypt the AES key with RSA
-4. concatenate those ciphertexts in some way in the output stream, and transmit that to the trusted receiver.
+4. concatenate those two ciphertexts in some way in the output stream, and transmit that to the trusted receiver.
+(You probably also need to transmit the IV)

 This callout can do two things: